moffie21/GNS3_ASA-IPsec-VPN/README.md

 ### For educational purposes

 ### DESCRIPTION
-Built a logical topology featuring ASA and IPsec VPN configurations in GNS3.
+Built a logical topology featuring ASA and IPsec VPN configurations in GNS3 lab environment.

 ### GOALS
 - Allow DMZ devices to ping devices in LA network.